ObjectRetros/retro-scripts/README.md

 **Important**

-Make sure to always backup your database before running scripts, in-case something unforseen happens.
+Make sure to always backup your database before running scripts, in-case something unforseen happens - Using any of the script is on your own responsibility.

 **Contributions**